lbl-srg/obc/specification/source/executiveSummary.rst

 to the advisory panel, to selected companies and to the scientific community at various conferences.

-A key technical challenge that was encountered by the project was that, due to a lack of standards, existing control product lines are heterogeneous.
+A key technical challenge encountered by the project was that, due to a lack of standards, existing control product lines are heterogeneous.
 They differ in their functionality for expressing control sequences, in their semantics of how control output gets